canhminhdo/DQL/ReadMe.md

 maude teleport.maude
 ```

-Note that for verifying sequential quantum protocols using BDQL, all necessary files are in the outermost folder.
-Meanwhile, verifying concurrent quantum protocols using CDQL, all necessary files are in the `CDQL`` folder.
+Note that for `verifying sequential quantum protocols using BDQL`, all necessary files are in the outermost folder.
+Meanwhile, `verifying concurrent quantum protocols using CDQL`, all necessary files are in the `CDQL` folder.

 - For testing, go to the `test` folder and run the `./tester` file in CLI.